Skip to main content

 Contact Us

 If your feet become numb from diabetes, they are at risk for becoming deformed.
 One way this happens is through a loss of protective sensation.
 You walk on pressure points that normally would hurt, signaling you to stop walking on the painful bony prominence.
 If you have diabetic neuropathy and you don’t regularly check your feet, these pressure points can eventually break through the skin and cause ulcers, or open sores.
 Often, these may become infected.
 Another way your feet may become deformed in diabetes is a bone condition called Charcot (pronounced “sharko”) foot.
 This is one of the most serious foot problems you can face as a diabetic.
-It warps the shape of your foot by causing your bones fracture and disintegrate, yet you continue to walk on it because you don’t feel it.
+It warps the shape of your foot by causing your bones to fracture and disintegrate, yet you continue to walk on it because you don’t feel it.
 Diabetic foot ulcers and the early phases of Charcot fractures can be treated successfully managed by a number of conservative (non-surgical) modalities.

-If you are seeking treatment for foot problems due to diabetes in New York City, call our office today at (646) 929-4149!
-Don’t forget to check out our blog to learn more about us!
+If you are seeking treatment for foot problems due to diabetes in central New York City, call our office today at (646) 929-4149!

 Get In Touch